AKSW/cubeviz.ontowiki/README.md

 ### Docker container available

-We providing a Docker container for everybody, who want to bother about getting OntoWiki running or struggles with Virtuoso.
+We providing a Docker container for everybody, who don't want to bother about getting OntoWiki running or struggles with Virtuoso.
 That container only needs a Docker and can be used with `docker pull` + `docker run`.
 How easy is that?!

 Basically it ships with a fully fledged OntoWiki, pre-filled Virtuoso store and up and running CubeViz.
 After you started the container, you can use your browser and directly use CubeViz.